This post may contain affiliate links. Please read our disclosure policy.

 This caponata recipe is delicious as is, but here are some variations to try:

-• Spicy Caponata: Add more red pepper flakes or a dash of hot sauce for extra heat.
+• Spicy: Add extra red pepper flakes or a dash of hot sauce.

-• Herb Caponata: Mix in fresh herbs like basil, parsley, or oregano.
+• Herby: Stir in fresh basil, parsley, or oregano.

-• Nutty Caponata: Add toasted pine nuts or almonds for extra crunch.
+• Nutty: Mix in toasted pine nuts or almonds for crunch.

-These step-by-step photos and instructions help you visualize how make this eggplant caponata recipe.
+These step-by-step photos and instructions help you visualize how make this small batch eggplant caponata recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 peeled and cubed eggplant on a rimmed baking sheet.

 1. Roast the Eggplant: Preheat the oven to 425°F (220°C).
-Place the peeled and cubed eggplant on a rimmed baking sheet.
-Drizzle with olive oil and sprinkle with salt and pepper.
-Toss with your hands to coat evenly, then spread the eggplant out in a single layer.
-Bake for 20 minutes, then remove from the oven and set aside.
+Place peeled, cubed eggplant on a rimmed baking sheet.
+Drizzle with olive oil, season with salt and pepper, and toss to coat.

 onions, celery, garlic, and chopped red bell peppers cooking in a skillet.

 1. Cook the Vegetables: Heat olive oil in a 10-inch skillet over medium-high heat.
-Add the chopped onion, celery, red bell pepper, salt, and red pepper flakes.
-Cook, stirring occasionally, for about 5 to 6 minutes until the vegetables start to caramelize.
-Add the minced garlic and cook for another minute or two, stirring constantly.
+Add onion, celery, bell pepper, salt, and red pepper flakes.
+Cook, stirring occasionally, for 5–6 minutes until softened.

 tomatoes and vegetables simmering in a skillet.

-1. Simmer the Sauce: Pour in the crushed tomatoes and bring to a simmer.
+1. Simmer the Sauce: Add crushed tomatoes and bring to a simmer.

 tomato sauce with vegetables and olives simmering in a saucepan.

-1. Add Flavorings: Stir in the olives, capers, raisins, vinegar, and honey.
-Reduce the heat to medium-low and cook, stirring occasionally, for 10 minutes.
+1. Add Flavorings: Stir in olives, capers, raisins, vinegar, and honey.
+Reduce heat to medium-low and cook for 10 minutes, stirring occasionally.

 caponata simmering in a pan.

-1. Combine and Heat Through: Stir in the roasted eggplant and cook for an additional 2 to 3 minutes, allowing the eggplant to absorb the sauce.
+1. Combine and Heat Through: Stir in the roasted eggplant and cook for 2–3 minutes to absorb the flavors.

 caponata in a blue bowl topped with fresh parsley.

-1. Finish and Serve: Transfer the caponata to a bowl and top with fresh herbs if desired.
-Enjoy!
+1. Finish and Serve: Transfer to a bowl, garnish with fresh herbs if desired, and serve.

 Expert Tips

-• Use Fresh Ingredients: Fresh vegetables and high-quality olives make a big difference in the final dish.
+• Use Fresh Ingredients: Fresh vegetables and good-quality olives enhance the flavor.

-• Add Fresh Herbs: A sprinkle of fresh basil or parsley can add a burst of freshness.
+• Add Fresh Herbs: A sprinkle of basil or parsley adds brightness.

 • Store Properly: Keep in an airtight container in the fridge for up to 5 days.

-• Reheat Gently: If you need to reheat, do so gently to maintain the texture and flavor.
+• Reheat Gently: Warm slowly to preserve texture and flavor.

 How To Serve Caponata

-• Baked Chicken Thighs: Serve caponata alongside baked chicken thighs for a complete meal.
+• Baked Chicken Thighs: Serve alongside for a hearty meal.

-• Baked Cod: Pair with baked cod for a light and healthy dinner.
+• Baked Cod: A great pairing for a light, healthy dinner.

-• Serve with rice: Spoon caponata over a bed of rice for a satisfying vegetarian meal.
+• Rice Bowl: Serve over rice for a satisfying vegetarian option.

-• Pasta: Toss caponata with your favorite pasta for a quick and easy dinner.
+• Pasta: Toss with pasta for a quick, easy meal.

-• Stuffed Peppers: Use caponata as a filling for stuffed peppers.
+• Stuffed Peppers: Use as a filling for roasted peppers.

-• Mezze Platter: Include caponata in a mezze platter with hummus, pita, and other Mediterranean delights.
+• Mezze Platter: Serve with hummus, pita, and other Mediterranean favorites.

 caponata on crostini.